MaybeThisIsRu/miniflux-sanity/README.md

 ![Download counter for the RubyGem](https://img.shields.io/gem/dtv/miniflux_sanity)

-A Ruby command-line utility to mark older entries as read on your Miniflux app.
+👩‍💻 A Ruby command-line utility to mark older entries as read on your Miniflux app.
 Defaults to items older than a conservative 30 days.
 Switch to ~1 day and run daily to wake up to a fresh feed.

+⭐ Star the project if you like it and want to send some internet support. 🥰

 ![A screenshot from my Terminal showcasing the utility in action](./assets/miniflux-sanity_cli_v0.2.0.png)